baselime/docs/observability-as-code/reference/queries.md

   # Required: The properties of the resource
   properties:

-    # Required: Name of the query
+    # Optional: Name of the query
     name: demo name

     # Optional: Description of the query